-Patients should stop smoking or taking diet pills at least two weeks prior to the procedure.
+Patients should stop smoking or taking diet pills at least two weeks prior to most procedures.

-Being treated for urinary tract infection, incontinence or find that you cannot empty your bladder on your own (only applies to people who are not routinely catheterizing).
+Being treated for urinary tract infection, incontinence or find that you cannot empty your bladder on your own (usually only applies to people who are not routinely catheterizing).

 Dysport, Botox, and Xeomin are FDA-approved, effective and safe treatment for the temporary improvement of wrinkles and fine lines.
 Side effects may include:

 Botulinum toxin– prescription drug Consult a doctor for all medical concerns.